HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - dead code
   - unreachable code
   - duplicate code
-  - exception
+  - exception 🖐️ used 🎓 known
-  - return early
+  - return early 🖐️ used 🎓 known
-  - unittest
+  - unittest 🖐️ used 🎓 known
-  - git
+  - git 🖐️ used 🎓 known
-  - github
+  - github 🖐️ used 🎓 known